 I think that comparison, in it’s purest form, isn’t necessarily a bad thing.
 It’s really just pattern recognition so our brain knows how to classify data.
 Comparison can help our brain efficiently distill information so we know how to properly react to stimuli.
 But, when comparison begins to define who we are, that’s a problem.
 When we find our fulfillment in the opinions of man, we’ve crossed a line.

 I’ve been great at the comparison game, but I’m hanging up my jersey.
-I don’t want to live that way any more.
+I don’t want to live that way anymore.
 I’m not defined by my accomplishments or the opinions of others.
 This is a lot easier said than done; it’s always tempting to jump back in when I hear a few others playing, one-upping each other, but I’m learning that I don’t have to.
-In fact, I like myself better when I saw “no” to that temptation.
+In fact, I like myself better when I say “no” to that temptation.
 The comparison game is fun, but in the long run, it does a lot more damage that it’s worth.